curityio/opa-authorization-manager/README.md

 }
 ```

-This should return the response below from OPA that includes the attribute `unauthorized_fields` that in this case indicates what fields that the Authorization Manager should filter, i.e. `name` and `phoneNumbers`.
+This should return the response below from OPA that includes the attribute `unauthorized_fields` that in this case indicates what fields that the Authorization Manager should filter, i.e., `name` and `phoneNumbers`.

 ```json
 {